mkaplan8/AlexaforInstructions/README.md

 # A4I Release Notes
+---

+# A4I Installation Guide
+---

-## A4I Visual Interface Installation
+## Visual Interface Installation

 ### Prerequisites and Dependencies
 ***You will need a computer device and access to the internet.***